28 de março de 2026

 - Portugal's delegate to the Union for the Mediterranean meeting in Paris (2012).

-Between 1 February 2013 and 31 January 2014 he served as Executive Director of the North-South Centre of the Council of Europe.
+Between 1 February 2013 and 31 January 2014, he was appointed by the Council of Europe to serve as Executive Director of its North-South Centre.

 - serving as founding member and member of the first board of the Association for Cooperation with the United Nations in Portugal (ACNUP) (1978–1979).

-He was a member of Portuguese delegations to various other multilateral international meetings, notably within the framework of specialised United Nations bodies (UNCTAD, the Commission on Human Rights), the Lomé Conventions, the Non-Aligned Movement and the Southern African Development Community (SADC).
+He was a member of Portuguese delegations to various other multilateral international meetings, notably within the framework of specialised United Nations bodies (UNCTAD VII, the Commission on Human Rights), Independent European Program Group (IEPG), the Lomé Conventions, the Non-Aligned Movement, the Southern African Development Community (SADC) and the Union for the Mediterranean (UfM).

-In 1969, during the dictatorship, he joined the Democratic Electoral Commission of Vila Real.
+In 1969, during the dictatorship in Portugal, he joined the Democratic Electoral Commission (CDE) at Vila Real.

-While serving as a conscript officer during compulsory military service (1973–1975), he participated in the military movement of 25 April 1974 and served as adviser to the National Salvation Junta (1974).
+While serving as an officer during compulsory military service (1973–1975), he participated in the military movement of 25 April 1974 and, in particular, served as adviser to the National Salvation Junta (1974).

 Between 1974 and 1981 he was a member of the Socialist Left Movement (MES).